Ctmax-ui/Mingle_Movies/README.md

-# An Movie app jist like tmdb, where you can see latest movies and latest tv show or the upoming media
+# An Movie app jist like tmdb, where you can see latest movies and latest tv show or the upoming media.

-## made using react , tailwind css, and tmdb api
+## made using react , tailwind css, and tmdb api.